bstollnitz/aml_command_cli/README.md

 * Set your default subscription by executing `az account set -s "<YOUR_SUBSCRIPTION_NAME_OR_ID>"`.
 You can verify your default subscription by executing `az account show`, or by looking at `~/.azure/azureProfile.json`.
 * Set your default resource group and workspace by executing `az configure --defaults group="<YOUR_RESOURCE_GROUP>" workspace="<YOUR_WORKSPACE>"`.
 You can verify your defaults by executing `az configure --list-defaults` or by looking at `~/.azure/config`.
 * You can now open the [Azure Machine Learning studio](https://ml.azure.com/?WT.mc_id=aiml-67316-bstollnitz), where you'll be able to see and manage all the machine learning resources we'll be creating.
 * Although not essential to run the code in this post, I highly recommend installing the [Azure Machine Learning extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.vscode-ai), and logging in to it.
-This will allow you to see the resources you create in the Azure Machine Learning studio from within VS Code.

 ## Project setup